eggheads/eggdrop/doc/sphinx_source/modules/mod/irc.rst

   | bind msg - myword \*msg:hello

     Many IRCops find bots by seeing if they reply to 'hello' in a msg.
-You can change this to another word by un-commenting thse two lines and changing "myword" to the word wish to use instead of'hello'.
+You can change this to another word by un-commenting these two lines and changing "myword" to the word wish to use instead of'hello'.
 It must be a single word.